braxtonb/mind-project/README.md

 ## Mind Component Library

 Run `npm run storybook --prefix ./mind` to start storybook for isolated component development or viewing a component gallery.
+Storybook has been configured to make requests to a [mock service worker](https://mswjs.io/) instead of a live API to fetch data.

 ## Available NPM Scripts